emdagon/google_apps_docs_onebox/README.md

-# Google docs Onebox for Discourse
+# Google Apps docs Onebox for Discourse

-This plugin allows to embed any published document, spreadsheet, forms, and/or Presentation from Google Drive.
+This fork adds the posibility to embed private documents of your organization.

 ## Installation

-this plugin has been merged in offical [Onebox](https://github.com/discourse/onebox) gem.
-So no need to install this if you are using the latest version.

 For standlone instalation follow these steps.